 GeneCards Summary for MAF Gene

 MAF (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with MAF include cataract 21, multiple types and cerulean cataract.
-Among its related pathways are Transcriptional misregulation in cancer and Leishmaniasis.
-GO annotations related to this gene include sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
+Diseases associated with MAF include cerulean cataract and cataract 21, multiple types.
+Among its related pathways are Transcriptional misregulation in cancer and C-MYB transcription factor network.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
 An important paralog of this gene is MAFA.

 UniProtKB/Swiss-Prot for MAF Gene